carlgriffin57/zillow_regression_project/README.md

 ## This is the README for the Zillow Regression Project

+### Building a Predictive Model for Property Values in Los Angeles County, Orange County and Ventura County, CA

 ### Goals
 - Goal 1: Predict the values of single unit properties based on transactions dates between May - August 2017
 - Goal 2: Identify the county and state where the properties are located in addition to the distribution of property tax rates.